phoenix104104/fast_blind_video_consistency/README.md

     ./download_data.sh results

 ### Apply pre-trained models
 Download pretrained models (including FlowNet2 and our model):

     cd pretrained_models
     ./download_models.sh
+    cd ..

+Test pre-trained model:

+    python test_pretrained.py -dataset DAVIS -task WCT/wave

+The output frames are saved in `data/test/ECCV18/WCT/wave/DAVIS`.

 ### Training and testing
+Train a new model:

+    python train.py -datasets_tasks W3_D1_C1_I1

+We have specified all the default parameters in train.py. `lists/train_tasks_W3_D1_C1_I1.txt` specifies the dataset-task pairs for training.

+Test a model:

+    python test.py -method MODEL_NAME -epoch EPOCH -dataset DAVIS -task WCT/wave

+Check the checkpoint folder for the `MODEL_NAME`.

+You can also generate results for multiple tasks using the following script:

+    python batch_test.py -method MODEL_NAME -epoch EPOCH

+which will test all the tasks in `lists/test_tasks.txt`.

 ### Image Processing Algorithms